NOAA-PSL/score-monitoring/README.md

 {% set ENV_PATH = '../.env-example' %}
 ```

-Update each of these values to be appropriate for your user and experiment.
+Modify each of these values to be appropriate for your user and experiment.
 The
 email address is used to notify the user of task failures.
 The ENV_PATH value
 should be relative to the locaion of the *flow.cylc* file, likely starting with
 '../.env-*' if following the example pattern and location of .env-example.